Here’s everything you need to know to get the ball rolling on traveling free!

 Once you have your plan, apply for your first travel credit card!
 If you’re going after the Southwest Companion Pass, that will be one of the personal Southwest cards.

-We’re trying it simple, so don’t get overwhelmed and do too much too fast.
+We’re trying to keep it simple, so don’t get overwhelmed and do too much too fast.

-I also recommend at this point purchasing my Frequent Flyer Toolkit to keep everything organized.
-It’s only $15 and provides spreadsheets to keep track of loyalty programs, credit cards, Rapid Rewards and other airline portal shopping, minimum spend progress and more.
+I also recommend at this point purchasing my Get Organized: Miles & Points Toolkit to keep everything organized.
+It’s only $7 and provides spreadsheets to keep track of loyalty programs, credit cards, Rapid Rewards and other airline portal shopping, minimum spend progress and more.
 You’ll be glad you did this early and don’t have a mess to clean up later.

 Meet the required minimum spend within three months to be sure you get your bonus points.